tigoe/html-for-conndev/readme.md

 Adding event listeners takes more typing, but it lets you keep your elements' behaviors (defined in JavaScript) separate from their properties (defined in HTML) and their styles (defined in CSS).

-### Client-Side JavaScript Structure

-A typical client-side JavaScript is structured like this:

-* define functions to listen for DOM events
-* add a listener function for the page load event

-There's not typically a main loop, as you might be used to for C or Java; all the action happens on user-generated events.
-You can make some timed functions using `setInterval()` or `setTimeout()`, but these are typically less common.

-Here's a [plain Javascript template](template/script.js).
-It goes with this [HTML page](template/index.html).
-This [style sheet](template/styles.css) is used to set the positions of the elements.

 ### DOM Manipulation in JavaScript

 Every JS library has its own shortcuts for manipulating DOM elements in JavaScript, but it's not that hard to do without a library.
 DOM elements are sub-elements (sometimes called children) of the HTML `document` element, and there are various JS functions for getting them: